-Other Type of Limit.
-The state employs another type of limit.
 Describe the limit and furnish the information specified above.

 (a)The following services are subject to a combined limit of 50 hours per calendar week: Specialized Skill Development - Community Support, Day Habilitation, Supported Employment (Intensive Job Coaching, Direct and Extended Employment Supports, Direct), and Small Group Employment. (b) ODP estimated that most participants would be employed or use Day Habilitation for 30 hours per week or less and that participants would not want or need more than 50 hours per week of these services.
 Historical utilization patterns have confirmed that estimate. (c) The limit is not planned to be adjusted over the course of the waiver period. (d) A participant whose needs, including health and welfare needs, exceed 50 hours a week may request an exception to the limit.
-The exception request is submitted in writing to ODP by the participant's Supports Coordinator on behalf of the participant, on a form designated by ODP. (e) As outlined in the service definitions for the services subject to this limitation, the participant may request an exception to the limit through posting of the waiver for public comment, through the Participant Handbook (which is given to each participant at time of enrollment and to all enrolled participants when the Participant Handbook is revised), and by the Supports Coordinator during the initial ISP process and annually thereafter.
+The exception request is submitted in writing to ODP by the participant's Supports Coordinator on behalf of the participant, on a form designated by ODP. (e) As outlined in the service definitions for the services subject to this limitation, the participant may request an exception to the limitation to safeguard meeting the participant's needs. (f) Participants are notified of the amount of the limit through posting of the waiver for public comment, through the Participant Handbook (which is given to each participant at time of enrollment and to all enrolled participants when the Participant Handbook is revised), and by the Supports Coordinator during the initial ISP process and annually thereafter.